-Time Remaining - The time remaining, in seconds, of the current wash phase.
-If the timer is not counting down while the system is running, then the system is waiting for a wash condition such as Temperature, Flow, or Conductivity to be met.
-(See Wash Settings on page 11.)

-- 3 Displays "Heater Enabled" when power is supplied to the heater.
-The heater turns red when heat is being applied. - 4 Equipment indicators change color to green when they are open or running.
+- 1 The main navigation bar is located at the top of every screen for easy navigation. - 2 System status area includes the following possibilities: - Current Wash Phase System Idle, Pre-Rinse Running, Caustic Running, Rinse Running, Acid Running, System Draining, Final Rinse Running, Sanitizer Running. - Current Wash Conditions Waiting Cond.
+SP, Waiting Temp SP, Waiting Temp & Cond.
+SP, Wash Conditions Met. - Time Remaining The time remaining, in seconds, of the current wash phase.
+If the timer is not counting down while the system is running, then the system is waiting for a wash condition such as Temperature or Conductivity to be met.
+(See Wash Settings on page 11.) - 3 If the system is equipped with an electric heater, its icon turns red when power is supplied to the heater, and displays "Heater On" text above it. - 4 Equipment indicators change color to green when they are open or running.
 When the system is sitting idle and there are no active alarms, operators are allowed a small amount of manual control of the system as long as built-in interlock criteria are met.
 Touch the equipment indicator icon you would like to open or turn on and it will comply if the interlock permissions are met.
 Press again to close or shutoff the valve.
-(Refer to Alarms/Interlocks on page 21 & 22.) - 5 The system auto-maintains its tank level according to the tank settings configured on the Config screen. - The water supply to the skid must be capable of filling at the same or greater rate as the CIP supply pump for effective rinsing.
-For example, the standard pump is rated for 50gpm, therefore the supply water to the skid should be at least 50gpm to maintain level.
+Refer to our Alarms/Interlocks section for more information. - 5 The system auto-maintains its tank level according to the tank settings configured on the Config screen. - The water supply to the skid must be capable of filling at the same or greater rate as the CIP supply pump for effective rinsing.
+For example, the standard pump is rated for 50gpm at 50 psi, so the supply water to the skids should be at least 50gpm to maintain level.